Charles Winters

 Charles Thompson Winters (February 10, 1913 – October 29, 1984) was an American businessman who volunteered during the 1948 Arab–Israeli War.
-He was imprisoned for 18 months for helping smuggle three B-17 Flying Fortress heavy bombers to Israel in the late 1940s, but pardoned posthumously by President George W. Bush on December 23, 2008.
+He was sentenced to 18 months in prison and fined $5,000 for violating the Neutrality Act of 1939 after helping smuggle three B-17 Flying Fortress heavy bombers to Israel in the late 1940s.
+Of the small handful of Americans prosecuted for aiding Israel in the 1948 war, only Winters served time in prison.

+Winters received a posthumous pardon by President George W. Bush on December 23, 2008.

 Early life

 Winters, the Protestant son of Scotch-Canadian and Irish parents, was born in Brookline, Massachusetts in 1913.
 Polio struck him at an early age, leaving him with a limp.
 Because of this handicap, the United States Army rejected him during World War II, and he instead spent the war working for the government as a purchasing agent.